 Divis and Black Mountain Hikes

-Visitors looking for fun Belfast things to do for free might want to consider hiking in the Belfast Hills, which are west of the city center.
+Those looking for fun Belfast things to do for free might want to consider going hiking.
 Divis and the Black Mountain offer numerous trails with some of the treks providing stunning views.

 Sir Thomas and Lady Dixon Park

 South of the city is the Sir Thomas and Lady Dixon Park.
-Best known for its rose garden, the park features 128 acres of vast green space and pleasant walking paths.
+Best known for its rose garden, it features 128 acres of vast green space and pleasant walking paths.

 Ulster Folk Museum